JavaScript Devs, We Hear You

 A framework is only as good as what surrounds it.
 Documentation you can actually learn from.
 Tooling that doesn't fight you.
 A community that's been building with it for years.

-Over 400 free video tutorials.
-From first steps to advanced patterns.
-A whole learning platform.
+Over 400 free video tutorials covering everything from first steps to advanced patterns.
+A whole learning platform dedicated to AdonisJS.

-No dual builds.
-No CommonJS compatibility hacks.
-All-in on ES modules since 2020.
+No dual builds or CommonJS compatibility hacks.
+We went all-in on ES modules in 2020.

-HMR for your backend.
-CLI that scaffolds and manages.
-First-class VS Code extension.
+Hot module reloading for your backend, a CLI that scaffolds and manages your app, and a first-class VS Code extension.

 Let's do something different today.